dotnet/arcade/Documentation/Projects/ProductConstruction/Description.md

 - Must be able to trace the set of dependencies that has been shipped or integrated.
 - Must be able to quickly propagate changes from individual repos into the final product.
 - Must be able to build individual components from source.
+- The Microsoft official build process and the build from source process should be as similar as possible.
 - Must be able to ship product components in multiple vehicles with potentially different shipping processes.
 - Must be able to service the product.
 - Must be able to determine the quality of the product and its components.